Violations of Non-Compete Agreements

 Understanding how non-compete agreements work in West Virginia can be very confusing.
 Even knowing what your rights are - and if the agreement involving you is legally binding - might not be so straightforward.

 That's why it's important that you have someone who understands employment law in West Virginia on your side handling your case.
-That's why you need to meet with a lawyer at Klie Law Offices right away.
+That's why you need to contact Klie Law Offices right away.
 Our West Virginia employment law attorneys can help you explore all the legal options available to you.

 How non-compete agreements work